pacogn/dotfiles/README.md

 ------------------------------

-- how to bind capslock/return to escape/ctrl, escape/return
 - powerfonts for nerdtree
+- change rouge to output with base16